-Spinal stenosis — conservative and surgical treatments for spinal stenosis
+Spinal stenosis — conservative and surgical options for relief

-Spinal stenosis is the narrowing of the spinal canal caused by age-related spine conditions or degenerative spine conditions.
-As the spinal canal narrows, the nerves in the spinal cord are compressed and cause chronic pain in the neck, back, and/or extremities.
+Spinal stenosis is the narrowing of the spinal canal or other nerve pathways caused by degenerative spine conditions.
+As the spinal canal narrows, the nerves in the spinal cord are compressed and cause chronic pain in the neck, back or extremities.

 For people who have been diagnosed with spinal stenosis, it is important that you research the treatment options available to you.
 The pain caused by spinal stenosis can gradually prevent you from doing the things you love to do.
-If left untreated, you might even find that you have difficulty completing your daily activities.
-The good news is that there are treatments options available to you.
-At Laser Spine Institute, we are confident that we can help you find relief from your chronic pain and reclaim your life.
+If left untreated, you might even find that you have difficulty completing normal daily activities.
+The good news is that there are a wide range of treatment options available to you.

 Conservative treatments for spinal stenosis

-The first treatment option to consider is conservative treatment.
-Conservative treatment is any non-surgical treatment method to help alleviate your pain.
-Many people who suffer from spinal stenosis are able to find relief from a series of conservative treatments.
+The first treatment option typically recommended is conservative treatment.
+Many people who suffer from spinal stenosis and other degenerative spine conditions are able to find relief from a series of nonsurgical therapies designed to help you relieve pain, improve mobility and take pressure off the spinal column.
 The most common conservative treatments are as follows:

 - Chiropractic treatment